Psychiatric Nurse Practitioner, Lifelong Nerd, and Founder of Quirkiatry.

 Since kindergarten, I’ve been passionate about improving mental health for myself and those around me.
 Growing up with a likely autistic and borderline personality disorder mother as well as a dad with unmanaged ADHD, I spent my life navigating neurodivergent challenges.
 When I felt disillusioned with academics, my husband encouraged me to pursue a career in mental health.
 Despite burnout and having a PhD, I enrolled in night classes for nursing school prerequisites.
 This journey taught me the power of persistence, shaping my belief that I can evolve into someone capable of things I can’t envision today.

-Having been a patient in various mental health modalities and currently taking medications like Vyvanse, Adderall, and Wellbutrin, I can relate to my clients’ experiences.
-Specializing in ADHD and autism for the past few months has allowed me to focus on my niche, gaining insights into potential treatments and specific needs.
-Working extensively with clients within this niche throughout the day enhances my ability to share relevant experiences and successes, offering hope and encouragement to those facing similar challenges at different times.
+Having been a patient in various mental health modalities and personally navigating my own journey with medications like Vyvanse, Adderall, and Wellbutrin, I can genuinely relate to my clients’ experiences and understand where they’re coming from on a deeper level.
+My specialization in Neurodivergence has allowed me to focus on my niche, causing me to gain vast insight into effective treatments and an understanding of divergent-specific needs.
+Working extensively within this community every day enhances my ability to share relevant experiences and successes, offering profound hope and encouragement to those facing similar challenges at every stage of their journey.